Does this sound familiar?

-The first step is to gain a deeper understanding of how we tend to deal with difficult feelings such as anxiety – and how this differs from what these feelings truly need.
+The first step is to gain a deeper understanding of how we tend to deal with difficult feelings such as anxiety.

 How do we handle feelings?

-When we were children, most of us got upset, scared or worried every now and again.
-When this happened, adults with good intentions tried to cheer us up and stop us crying or fretting.
+As children, when we got upset, scared or worried, adults with good intentions tried to cheer us up and stop us crying or fretting.
 “You’ll be fine!” they said.
 So we came to the conclusion that the best thing to do with difficult feelings was to ignore them.